 The details of command appointments are culled from various sources and are the dates of appointment or joining.
 These dates may be subject to possible errors and if so any corrections would be gratefully received by emailing the webmaster.

-HMS SCARBOROUGH 1958 alongside at Garden Island, near Perth, W.A.
+HMS SCARBOROUGH 1958 alongside at Garden Island, Sydney, NSW.

 She had been taking part in "Operation Grapple" during the Christmas Island Hydrogen Bomb Tests.